Nikolas-Charalambidis/conference-talks/2022-java-days.md

 _____

-## jOOQ - A bit different framework
+## jOOQ - A bit different ORM framework
+- (in original: jOOQ - tak trochu jiný ORM framework)
 > "OpenSource version is for free for the latest open source DB versions (PostgreSQL, MySQL...)."
 > "It's a one-man-show project."
 - Length 45:50, watched on 2021-11-13, **#java #jooq #database**